TanManWeb/localhost-conditional-tag/README.md

 ```

 ## Practical uses of this plugin
-- to prevent analytics, statistics and other page trackers to run on localhost that may potentially slow down page loading times
+- to prevent analytics, hit counters and other page trackers to run on localhost which may potentially slow down page loading times and unintentionally affect your stats
 - to display messages and/or execute snippets of code only on localhost
 - to display messages and/or execute snippets of code only on the live website